SiriDB/siridb-docs/content/getting_started/configuration.md

 `SIRIDB_PIPE_CLIENT_NAME` | `siridb_client.sock` | SiriDB will bind the client named pipe in this location.
 `HTTP_STATUS_PORT` | `0` | When the HTTP status port is not set (or 0), the service will not start.
 Otherwise the HTTP requests `/status`, `/ready` and `/healthy` are available which can be used for readiness and liveness requests.
 Example usage using wget: wget -q -O - http://siridb-server.local:8080/status
 `SIRIDB_HTTP_API_PORT` | `0` | When the HTTP API port is not set (or 0), the API service will not start.
 Otherwise the HTTP POST requests can be user to insert or query data points.

-## Service account
-Service accounts are used for managing databases.
-A service account is a user on a SiriDB server that never has access to a SiriDB database.
-We call users with access to a database 'database users'.
-We keep these accounts seperate because database accounts exist in a database which possible extends over multiple SiriDB servers.

-## Database user